priyavartk/MultiTenant-Logging-Kafka-ElasticSearch/README.md

 * .
 A route 53 private hosted zone to ensure we get our kafka brokers to a fixed domain name

 * .
 A S3 bucket for terraform backend

 * .
-Access to call AWS API ( you can use AWS cloud9 IDE) or from your local machine after configuration credentials
-* .
-A EC2 instance  which can access your KAFKA brokers and have kafka client binary downloaded.
+A Cloud9 IDE or an EC2 instances with IAM role attached with Administrator permissions.

 #### Instructions

-* To get started, edit 0-proivder.tf to update backend S3 bucket , region and key prefix.
+* To get started, edit **0-proivder.tf** to update backend S3 bucket , region and key prefix.

-* Terraform will install fluent-bit in logging namespace and also create a example namespace.
+* Terraform will install fluent-bit daemonset in 'logging' namespace and also create a 'example' namespace.

-* Refer to 3-variables.tf to create/edit more namespaces and enable logging on them.
+* Refer to **3-variables.tf** to create/edit more namespaces and enable logging on them. 'enable_logs_to_es' allows you configure namespaces to log or not.
 ```
 default = [
     {